friends-of-reactphp/mysql/README.md

 ```

 The method returns a [Promise](https://github.com/reactphp/promise) that
-will resolve with the [`Connection`](#connection) instance on success or
+will resolve with a [`ConnectionInterface`](#connectioninterface)
-will reject with an `Exception` if the URL is invalid or the connection
+instance on success or will reject with an `Exception` if the URL is
-or authentication fails.
+invalid or the connection or authentication fails.

 The `$url` parameter must contain the database host, optional
 authentication, port and database to connect to: